Workshop SponsorshipIf you are interested in sponsoring the Scaling Bitcoin Workshop, please contact: email@example.com

 - 2018-08-15 23:59 UTC - Last day for notification of acceptance and feedback

-We are doing rolling acceptance, so submit your proposal as soon as you can.
-Proposals may be submitted as a BIP or as a 1-2 page extended abstract describing ideas, designs, and expected experimental results.
+Proposals may be submitted as a BIP, as a 1-2 page extended abstract, or a paper describing ideas, designs, and expected experimental results.
 Indicate in the proposal whether you are interested in speaking, running an interactive workshop, or both.
 If you are interested in running an interactive workshop, please include an agenda.

 How do the Workshops work?